banago/PHPloy/readme.md

 ## Submodules

 Submodules are supported, but are turned off by default since you don't expect them to change very often and you only update them once in a while.
-To run a deployment with submodule scanning, add the `--submodules` paramenter to the command:
+To run a deployment with submodule scanning, add the `--submodules` parameter to the command:

     phploy --submodules

 ## Purging

 In many cases, we need to purge the contents of a directory after a deployment.
-This can be achieved by specifing the directories in `deploy.ini` like this:
+This can be achieved by specifying the directories in `deploy.ini` like this:

     ; relative to the deployment path
     purge[] = "cache/"